I’ve always wanted a studio, but my friends want to move into a 4-bedroom TSC apartment. What should I do?

-Moving into a TCC apartment for the first time is exciting, but might bring up some awkward questions.
+Moving into a TSC apartment for the first time is exciting, but might bring up some awkward questions.
 It's easy to feel stuck between a rock and a hard place when you're finally living on your own, looking to live alone, and your best friends hit you with the "Let's move in together!"
-With a difficult subject like this, you've got to know the right questions to ask yourself so you can thrive at Tallahassee Community College.
+With a difficult subject like this, you've got to know the right questions to ask yourself so you can thrive at Tallahassee State College.

 Introvert vs Extrovert